-FOREVER AND A DAY released on DVD, Blu-Ray and Long Form Video
+FOREVER AND A DAY – on TV and on DW.COM

 Stop while you’re ahead is an adage German rockers the Scorpions have taken to heart.
 After nearly half a century in the business, the five-man band from Hanover announced they would be embarking on a farewell tour in 2010.

 It was the perfect opportunity to send a film crew to catch the Scorpions’ last hurrah.
 Working for Deutsche Welle, the team accompanied the band on their tour around the world over the next few years.
 In the resulting documentary, FOREVER AND A DAY the rockers reflect on their unparalleled careers and let viewers in on a secret: They don’t really want to stop.

 These guys are passionate about what they do – and they didn’t sell 100 million records without working hard.
 It was particularly in the 70s and 80s they that established themselves globally with hard rock standards like “Rock You Like a Hurricane” and “Big City Nights,” and ballads like “Holiday” and “Still Loving You.”

 In the film, lead singer Klaus Meine and guitarists Rudolf Schenker and Matthias Jabs recall their highlights from half a century on the road together, and film director Katja von Garnier weaves together entertaining anecdotes with historical film footage.
 Right from the start, Schenker makes it clear that success didn’t just fall into the Scorpions’ laps.
 It all came down to discipline and determination.
 The five-some set their sights high – despite resistance from advisors, labels and promoters, and managed to play their way through Germany, then Europe and Asia – ultimately landing as headliners at top American festivals.